meltano/meltano/docs/src/docs/installation.md

 ::: tip
 The IP address can be mapped to a domain using Route53.
 We will be writing up a guide on how to do this.
 You can follow along at [meltano#625](https://gitlab.com/meltano/meltano/issues/625).
 :::

+Now that you have successfully installed Meltano [locally](/docs/installation.html) or [in the cloud](/docs/deployment.html), you're ready to start create your first project, connect data sources, build pipelines, perform analysis and create dashboards.

 ### Configure network access